flatiron/viewful/README.md

 <a name="presenter"></a>
 ## View Presenters
 A **Presenter** can be considered a function which performs actions on an already rendered view.
-The presenter code is unknown to the rendered view, and the rendered view is unknown to the presenter.

 In simple use-cases, you will not need to write a presenter.
 In Level 1 DOM rendering ( such as generating server-side HTML to return to the client ), you will not use `View.present`.
-In most cases you'll just be generating markup and won't have to think about a writing "presenter".
+In "web-pages", you'll just be generating markup and won't have to think about a writing "presenter".

 In more advanced use-cases, such as creating rich user-interfaces, you will want to create a Presenter to act upon your View.

-This is particularly important when implementing data-binding, browser events such as mouse and keyboard, or graceful no-script comptable fallbacks.
+Presenters are particularly important when implementing data-binding, browser events such as mouse and keyboard, or graceful no-script comptable fallbacks.

 **TL:DR;** View Presenters are more convention than actual code